mosip/documentation/docs/versions/v1.0.0/README.md

 **Release Name**: eSignet

-**Upgrade From**: 0.9.0 (IdP - First released version)

 **Release Date**: 14th April, 2023

 ## Overview

-The 1.0.0 version of eSignet is the second release, which covers essential features such as logging in with OTP and logging in with biometrics, along with wallet-based authentication.
+The 1.0.0 version of eSignet focuses on essential features such as logging in with OTP and logging in with biometrics, along with wallet-based authentication.
 The subsequent releases will have more features and integration with digital wallet solutions.

 ## Features Covered